allinbits/cosmos-cash/docs/README.md

 ## Contributing

-* All documentation should be written following [Google Documentation Best Practice](https://google.github.io/styleguide/docguide/best_practices.html)
+* Write all documentation following [Google Documentation Best Practice](https://google.github.io/styleguide/docguide/best_practices.html)
 * Generate as much documentation as possible from the code.
 * Raise a PR for all documentation changes
 * Follow our [Code of Conduct](../CONTRIBUTING.md)